Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 18. How would you develop a model for generating respawn locations in a third-person shooter game?

-This tests your ability to develop dynamic algorithms and models, skills that are directly applicable to creating and adjusting trading algorithms in a fast-paced, data-driven environment like Optiver’s.
+This tests your ability to develop dynamic algorithms and models, skills directly applicable to creating and adjusting trading algorithms in a fast-paced, data-driven environment like Optiver’s.

 How to Answer